TheSpeedX/TBomb/README.md

 ## Note:

+Due misusing of TBomb, several API's died.
+Don't be afraid if you don't see all send messages.

 - The script requires working network connection to work.
 - No balance will be deducted for using this script to send SMS/calls.
 - While doing infinite bombing use 2-3 seconds delay and 10 to 20 threads for maximum performance.
 - Don't put spaces in between phone number (Ex- 99999 99999)
 - Make sure you are using the latest version of TBomb
-- Make sure you are using Python v3.
+- Make sure you are using Python3.

 Here's how you can check it.
 Type this command in your terminal.
 ```